 1. Sacredness and prophecy in Norse mythology

 In Scandinavian mythology, ice-blue eyes are often closely associated with gods, giants, or mysterious prophets.
 For example, Balder, the son of Odin, is portrayed as having eyes as deep as an ice lake, symbolizing wisdom and insight.
-Ice blue symbolizes purity in this snowy culture, and it can “see through the fog” and represent calm foresight and oracles.
+Ice blue symbolizes purity in this snowy culture and can "see through the fog," representing calm foresight and oracles.

 2. Supernatural power in Celtic culture

-In ancient Celtic tribal legends, people with ice-blue eyes are often believed to be born connected to the “other world”.
+In ancient Celtic tribal legends, people with ice-blue eyes are often believed to be born with a connection to the "other world".
 It is said that they can perceive the secrets of nature, communicate with elves, and even predict dreams.
 In this cultural context, ice-blue eyes signify psychic communication, symbolizing the harmony of mystery and nature.

 3. The "Snow Seers" of Russian Folklore